martinjohansen98/scandicdevjobs/README.md

 An interactive, real-time platform for Scandinavian software developers to discover, apply for, and engage with job opportunities.
 Beyond static listings, ScandevJobs emphasizes user-generated data, live notifications, and community-driven insights to create a dynamic and engaging job-hunting experience.
 Our primary objective is to create a software‑developer job market in scandinavia that’s both highly transparent and easily accessible.

+## Important stuff to start the app
+###Update Database

+Update local database with exisiting migrations: in the nuget package manager console:
+Update-Database

+Create new database migration, (when changes are made to the datamodel) Add-Migration NameOfMigration (first letter should be capital)

+###AZURE storage blob
+install:
+npm install -g azurite

+debug with:
+azurite --location c:\azurite --debug c:\azurite\debug.log

+run with:

+azurite --silent --location C:\path\to\your\data

 ## Table of Contents
 - [Description](#description)
 - [Domains](#domains)